raspberrypilearning/getting-started-web-dev/en/step_5.md

 [[[web-colour-palette-variables]]]

-Use or personalise the web development starter project colour palettes.
+You can use or personalise the web development starter project colour palettes.

 ![Examples of colour palettes in strips.](images/palette-examples.png)